AlibabaCloudDocs/ros/cn.zh-CN/资源类型/ElasticSearch/ALIYUN::ElasticSearch::Instance.md

       "Type": "CommaDelimitedList",
       "Description": "Set the Kibana's IP whitelist in internet network."
     },
+    "Tags": {
+      "Type": "Json",
+      "Description": "Tags to attach to instance.
+Max support 20 tags to add during create instance.
+Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
+    },
     "Password": {
       "Type": "String",
       "Description": "The password of the instance.
 The password can be 8 to 32 characters in length and must contain three of the following conditions: uppercase letters, lowercase letters, numbers, and special characters (!@#$%&*()_+-=)."